solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 }).sendAndConfirm(umi, { send: { commitment: "finalized" } });
 ```

-**Note**: We can use the same method to add the Asset to a Collection if it didn't have it before
+**Note**: We can use the same method to add the Asset to a Collection if it isn't part of a
+collection currently.

-Differently from the `token-metadata` program, it's impossible to create an immutable with the
+A noted difference from the `token-metadata` program is that it not impossible to create an immutable
-`create` method.
-The only way to make an asset immutable is to change the `updateAuthority` to None
+`Asset` using the `create` method.
+The only way to make an asset immutable is to change the `updateAuthority`
+to `None` in a futher update.

 ```typescript
 const asset = await fetchAsset(umi, publickey("CORE_ASSET_ADDRESS"));